-The Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of medical records.
-As soon as your child turns 18, you no longer have access to their medical information even if they’re still covered by your health insurance.
+Without legal forms filled out, the Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of medical records.
+As soon as your child turns 18, you can’t access their medical information even if using your health insurance.

-This means that your student’s visits to the college health and counseling centers — or the family doctor back home — are confidential and, in the case of a serious new or ongoing health issue, you won’t be able to join the conversation unless invited by your student.
+Your student’s visits to the college health and counseling centers — or the family doctor back home — are confidential.
+In the case of a serious new or ongoing health issue, even in the case of a serious accident, you can’t join the conversation unless invited by your student.

-These forms do not need to be notarized and typically include a section where the student can specify what kinds of information they don’t want to be disclosed (for example, about mental health, sexual health, etc.).
+The generic HIPAA forms aren’t notarized and typically include a section where the student can specify what kinds of information they don’t want disclosed (for example, about mental health, sexual health, etc.).
 Both you and your student should keep hard copies and store scans on your computer or smartphone.

-EMERGENCY ROOM EXCEPTIONS: The safety and care of a patient are paramount so in the E.R., HIPAA restrictions may not apply if a patient is unable to communicate, doctors can use their own judgment about sharing information with family members who are present.
-A phone call to the E.R. will probably be received differently — the person answering may not be able to confirm for you that your student is a patient at the hospital.
+EMERGENCY ROOM EXCEPTIONS: The safety and care of a patient are paramount.
+In the E.R., HIPAA restrictions may not apply if a patient can’t communicate.
+Doctors use their own judgment about sharing information with family members who are present.
+A phone call to the E.R. will probably be received differently — the person answering may not confirm if your student is a patient at the hospital.

 Very Important Note: It’s always best that you get these forms ready as soon as possible, as you don’t want to deal with them in an actual emergency.